bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

 Include_tasks
 """""""""""""

-Allows to split the main main.yml task file into multiple chunks (using or not conditionals).
+Allows to split the main.yml task file into multiple chunks (using or not conditionals).

 Example: